moberghr/coding-guidelines/README.md

     .ToList();
 ```

+### Split chained methods with lambda expressions in separate line

 If you invoke a chain of methods with lambda expressions, split each invocation onto its own line.

 ```C#
 // bad